-With the advent of the #metoo movement, there has been even more talk about “consent” in our culture and in the media.
+With the emergence of the #metoo movement, there has been even more talk about “consent” in our culture and the media.

-Typically, the conversation around consent has focused on the lack thereof as it pertains to, for example, sexual assault or harassment.
+Typically, the conversation around consent has focused on the lack thereof.
+For example, sexual assault or harassment.

-In the BDSM community, the idea of “consent” has a workable definition and exists, ideally, to reduce the inherent risk in BDSM activities and ensure all parties maintain and foster safe BDSM play.
+In the BDSM community, “consent” has a workable definition.
+It exists, ideally, to reduce the inherent risk in BDSM activities and ensure all parties maintain safe BDSM play.

-This module will cover the basic aspects of consent, commonly known by the acronym “FRIES,” which means consent must be:
+This module will cover the basic aspects of consent, commonly known by the acronym “FRIES”.
+Consent must be: